ZimaBlue-WAM/FactoSR/README.md

 If you find it help, please cite and star this project. 😊

 ```
-@article{yang2026factosr,
+@inproceedings{yang2026unfold,
-  title={Unfold The World: Factorize 4D Properties in Reinforcing Spatial Reasoning},
+  title={Unfold The World: Factorize 4D Properties in Reinforcing Spatial Understanding},
-  author={Yijun Yang and Shenghe Zheng and Wenbo Li and Jianhui Liu and Haoze Sun and
+  author={Yang, Yijun and Zheng, Shenghe and Li, Wenbo and Liu, Jianhui and Sun, Haoze and Zhang, Yanbing and Jiang, Jiaxiu and Song, Lin and Huang, Haoyang and Duan, Nan and Zhu, Lei},
-      Yanbing Zhang and Jiaxiu Jiang and Lin Song and Haoyang Huang and Nan Duan and Lei Zhu},
+  booktitle={European Conference on Computer Vision},
-  journal={arXiv preprint arXiv:26xx},
+  year={2026},
-  year={2026}
+  organization={Springer}
 }
 ```